rxOred/rxored.github.io/index.md

 ### little bit about SiliconCemetery

 I first heard about hackerspaces when i was 14, back when i started out reversing.
 It was Chaos computer club that first made me amazed about this 'Hackerspace' thing.
 After two years, i told one of my friends about my idea to start a one, in the country i live in.
 With the help of some very talented people, of my age and older, I started a little org in github named SiliconCemetery.
 It's not public yet because we dont have a physical place, but we are slowly working on a web platform.
 Major gaols of SiliconCemtery includes,
-    - Giving a value to Research and development in sri lankan community
+- Give a value to Research and development in sri lankan community
-    - Making a platform for young people to show off their work and skills
+- Make a platform for young people to show off their work and skills
-    - Making computer related things more popular among sri lankan people
+- Make computer related things more popular among sri lankan people
+- Have fun

 ```ruby